Hiking on Hokkaido

 Breakfast, lunch and dinner included

 In the morning, enjoy a short hike to the So-baku-dai viewpoint from where you’ll view two spectacular waterfalls that grace the walls of the Sounkyo gorge.
-Later, travel to the Akan National Park (阿寒国立公園).
-Three lovely “crater lakes” are protected within its boundaries.
+Later, travel to the Akan National Park (阿寒国立公園) enjoying a visit to the Museum of the Northern Peoples en route.
+Three lovely “crater lakes” are protected within the boundaries of Akan National Park.
 One of these crater lakes, Lake Akan (阿寒湖, Akan-ko), is known for the unusual balls of the marimo algae that grow in the lake.
-Enjoy a short walk along the lakeshore to the bubbling mudpots at the Bokke thermal area.
+Upon arrival at Lake Akan, enjoy a short walk along the shoreline to the bubbling mudpots at the Bokke thermal area.
 Overnight in Akan-kohan on the shores of Akan-ko.

 Oakandake volcano rises above Lake Akan.